Thursday, October 12, 2017

 Thank you, Carol Shaw!

 I fancied a blast with a favourite ZX Spectrum game - RIVER RAID!!
-Okay, I know it's lame compared to the Atari 2600/5200 versions but I've happy memories.
-I figured I should use the Mega STe muscle and boot up the Speccy emulator for some colour-clash action (there was never an official Atari ST version released).
+Okay, I know it's lame compared to the Atari 2600/5200 games, but I have happy memories.
+I figured I should use the Mega STe muscle and boot up the Speccy emulator for some colour-clash action (There was never an official Atari ST version).

-Obviously, I cannot record directly off my Mega STe so I duplicated the setup in Hatari to make this video: a stock 16Mhz Mega STe (TOS 2.06) runs the game well.
-It's almost at the same speed as a real Speccy.
-Hey, could my recording fool people into thinking this is real?
-Well, until they see the GEM desktop at the end!!
+Obviously, I cannot record directly off my Mega STe, so I duplicated the setup in Hatari to make this video: a stock 16MHz Mega STe (TOS 2.06) runs the game well.
+It's almost as fast as a real Speccy.
+Hey, could my recording fool people into thinking it is real?
+Until they see the GEM desktop at the end!!

-If you wanna emulate more older computers on your Atari ST then check out this section of my website.
+If you wanna emulate more computers on your Atari ST, then check out this section of my website.

 Friday, September 29, 2017